Are you an adviser? Go to Unbiased Pro

 If your stakeholder pension is the only pension offered by your employer, you will be automatically enrolled and will have to opt out of paying your contributions if you don’t want to continue paying.

-You can also choose to set up a stakeholder pension as a personal pension for yourself, however it is worth remembering that any pension you set up has to meet government standards to ensure they are good value.
+You can also choose to set up a stakeholder pension as a personal pension for yourself.

 Get pension advice